-Stem Cells & Cancer
+Stem Cells in Cancer

 Cancer & Ageing

 In the UK, 155,000 people aged 70+ years are diagnosed with cancer every year representing 50% of all cancer diagnoses, a number likely to rise as the population ages.
 Survival rates for older cancer patients lag behind younger patients with the same cancers.
-We now face new problems in understanding the biology of older people who develop cancer, which also includes, but is not limited to important co-morbidities such as diabetes and metabolic syndrome.
+We face new problems in understanding the biology of older people who develop cancer, which also includes, but is not limited to, important co-morbidities such as diabetes and metabolic syndrome.